certtools/intelmq/intelmq/bots/outputs/amqptopic/README.md

 ### Examples of usage:

 * Usefull to send events to a RabbitMQ exchange topic to be futher processed in other platforms.

+### Confirmation

+If routing key or exchange name are invalid or non existent, the message is accepted by the server but we receive no confirmation.
+If parameter require_confirmation is True and no confirmation is received, an error is raised.